 Government Ethics Posts

-At its meeting in Philadelphia on January 18 and 19, the Council reviewed drafts for several projects, with the following outcomes:
+At its meeting in Philadelphia on January 16 and 17, the ALI Council reviewed drafts for ten projects.

 Oregon Secretary of State Bev Clarno cannot hire her son, or any other family member, to work for her office without running afoul of the state’s conflict of interest law, Oregon’s ethics watchdog says.